 Advertising a chocolate bar in a car wash operated by strippers?
 Advertising vodka with a housewife who employs men to - lashed with a whip - clean her apartment?
 Sex, violence and risky vocabulary?
-Such things have also happened to tyre manufacturers
+Such things have also happened to

 Warning, woman behind the wheel!

 Such controversial or provocative spots, which were banned by television, but live on the Internet.
 It often happens that their creators deliberately try to create a scandal (although the truth is that nowadays, you really have to try hard to shock someone with an advert) to draw the media’s attention and viewers to their campaign.
 How do tyre companies and their marketing strategies from the more or less distant past look like?

 Once, the sight of a woman behind the wheel of a car caused considerable controversy.

 Let's start with a time when such concepts as viral advertising (that is, the distribution of adverts by Internet users among themselves) did not exist.
 At the end of the sixties, Goodyear advertised its diagonal model POLYGLAS, distinctive, as declared, by exceptional durability and service life.
 How to highlight these advantages in the best possible advertising form?
 For example - showing that they do not lose value even when ... the car is driven by a woman.

 "When a woman's at the wheel, Polyglas means more than mileage" said the voice over a slightly disturbing sequence of events with a lady driving at a steady pace on the road to pick up her husband or friend from the airport.
 Today, such advertising would be regarded as extremely sexist and abusive by all feminist organisations.
 But let's remember, that as long as the proportion of female and male drivers in America is almost equal, half a century ago, it was dominated by men.
 With all its consequences.